Before discussing the topic it is important to understand the definition of fraud pertaining to insurance.

-IRDA Life council has formed a core group to discuss the framework for exchange of information and the notified personnel should be a part of the core team.
+IRDA Life council has formed a core group to discuss the framework for the exchange of information and the notified personnel should be a part of the core team.

-All officers shall share the responsibility to Create a culture whereby employees are encouraged to report any fraud or suspected fraud which comes to their knowledge, without any fear of victimization.
+All officers shall share the responsibility to create a culture whereby employees are encouraged to report any fraud or suspected fraud which comes to their knowledge, without any fear of victimization.

 Complaints anonymously received, if not supported by the relevant evidence or not easily verifiable by the Company, may not be acted upon.
 All reports of fraud or suspected fraud shall be handled and be coordinated by the notified personnel.

-It is important to ensure that the designated team should be informed of suspected fraud or other financial crime immediately and that no action should be taken until directed by the Fraud control team.
+It is important to ensure that the designated team should be informed of suspected fraud or other financial crimes immediately and that no action should be taken until directed by the Fraud control team.
 The Whistle-blower policy should be in place and should have been approved in the Board Meeting.